Superannuation is a long term investment, make sure you treat it like one

 If you’re in a retail fund that allows it, make sure you exercise your right of choice.
 Most super funds offer a selection of options for your portfolio.
 It could be balanced, growth, conservative or a cash option1.

-If you’re young (in super terms that means under 50), you have time on your hands, so you can choose a higher growth option.
+If you’re young (in super terms that means under 50), you have time on your hands, so you may choose a higher growth option if you are comfortable with the potential volatility.
 As you approach retirement age (less than 10 years to retirement), you have less time to recover from your investment’s volatility.
 You may be better off moving a portion of your portfolio’s assets to cash and term deposits2.

 If you have a Self Managed Super Fund (SMSF) your decisions are bigger than just choosing a risk profile or growth option.
 You have the power to select individual shares, property and other assets, and making good decisions requires doing research and analysis.
 When in the growth phase most SMSF investors prefer shares and property (and other growth assets) to cash and term deposits.